UWEGangYiKhor/StrangerFie/README.md

 #### Processes

-- Merge every previous person's face (Non-blurred)
+- Retrieve and Merge every previous person's face (Non-blurred)
+- Save into database
-- Archive all the photos
+- Archive all the photos in database
 - Send back the merged photo
-- Prepare the server for new set of group photo

 #### Request [GET]